dart-archive/www.dartlang.org/src/site/docs/pub-package-manager/pubspec.markdown

 ## Dependencies

 Finally, the pubspec's *raison d'être*: dependencies.
 Here, you list each package that your package needs in order to work.
-You only list *immediate depedencies*, the stuff your package itself uses directly.
-If a package you depend on has its own dependencies (*transitive dependencies*), then that package will take care of them.
+You only list immediate depedencies, the stuff your package itself uses directly.
+Pub handles transitive dependencies automatically for you.

 For each dependency, you will specify the *name* of the package you depend on, and the *range of versions* of that package that you'll allow.
 There are a